Dynaco FM-3 Service

 Some Details to Keep in Mind

-While we keep some spare Dynaco FM-3 parts around and can do basic troubleshooting, if your unit is a smoked basket case, we prefer not to work on it.
-This service is intended for tuners that will power up or were working in the past and put up in the closet or down in the basement.
+While we keep some spare Dynaco FM-3 parts around and can do basic troubleshooting, this service is intended for tuners that will power up or were working in the past and put up in the closet or down in the basement.
 We do have spare knobs, faceplates, covers, tubes, and even some power transformers.
 If in doubt, please contact us before sending.

-Unrestored FM-3s are available commonly in working condition with all the tubes for about $70-$100 on the web, far less at garage sales.
+Unrestored FM-3s are available commonly in working condition with all the tubes for about $80-$120 on the Web, far less at garage sales.
 Go for a factory-wired unit if possible, which has rivet fasteners on the back panel and normally a silver serial number sticker back there, too.

 Packing

 No need to remove tubes or tube shields.
-The best way to pack is to wrap the entire unit in bubble wrap or even a soft cloth and then place the wrapped tuner in a box, filling up any gaps with wadded newspaper or wrapping paper, and tape it shut.
-Some extra bubble wrap or padding on the front panel is a good idea.
-Then, place that box into a larger box (minimum 2″ larger on all sides) with wadded newsprint, bubble wrap or other padding all around for cushioning, and tape it shut.
+The best way to pack is to wrap the entire unit in a clean soft cloth or place it in a clean plastic bag and then wrap it in bubble wrap and then place the wrapped tuner in a box, filling up the gaps on all sides and top and bottom with wadded newspaper or wrapping paper, and tape it shut.
+Coil the power cord loosely and put a rubber band around it, and tuck the cord out of the way near the chassis back.
+Some extra bubble wrap or padding on the front panel side is a good idea, too.
+Then, place that box into a larger box (minimum 2″ larger on all sides) with wadded newsprint, bubble wrap or other padding all around–top, sides, and bottom–for cushioning, and tape it shut.
 Everything should be snug, but not super-tight.

 Payment